sdegutis/ideal-git-client/README.md

 ---

+### Goal

 Currently I mostly use command-line `git` directly.

-I just want a simple client that can more easily and quickly do the things I do very often:
+I just want a simple client that can more easily and quickly do the things I do every hour:

 1. View all staged changes.
 2. View all unstaged changes.